AxFoundation/strax/docs/source/chunking.md

 Savers are free to chunk their data as they like; for example, in files of convenient sizes.
 [TODO; exception for parallel blah...]

 ### Example: a plugin that must rechunk
 Imagine a plugin that computes the time between a peak and the next peak.
-This can't compute time for the final peak in a chunk.
+This can't compute the result for the final peak in a chunk.
   * The first output chunk will thus be one item smaller.
 However, it will save the time of that last peak for later use.
   * Once the next input chunk arrives, it computes the time difference between the saved peak and the first peak of the new input chunk.
 This is the first result of the second output chunk.
 The second output chunk has the same size as the input chunk, but it will contain different peaks.
   * Finally, the last chunk will be one item larger.